KainosSoftwareLtd/hibernate-sequences/README.md

 Hibernate is a very popular object mapping framework for Java.
 Thanks to its popularity there are a lot of resources online and you get the assurance that it is tried and tested.
 However this should not stop us from taking a deeper look into what we are actually using.
-Especially if we are setting up a project and we suspect that our usage of hibernate will get replicated across the project for consistency reasons by other developers.
+Especially if we are setting up a project and we suspect that our usage of Hibernate will get replicated across the project for consistency reasons by other developers.

 We are going to explore different ways of generating ID values with sequences and consider their pros and cons.
 To demonstrate different ID generation strategies I've set up a sample Dropwizard service that persists entities comprised of a single ID column.

 In this example I'm using Dropwizard 0.9.2.
-This particular version of Dropwizard uses hibernate 4.3.11.Final under the hood.
+This particular version of Dropwizard uses Hibernate 4.3.11.Final under the hood.

 ### Main sequence based generation strategies

 #### Sequence with no optimizer
 Uses a sequence to determine the next ID value.
-The ID values are directly derived from the current sequence value.
+The ID values generated are equal to the current sequence value.

 ###### Implementation (org.hibernate.id.SequenceGenerator)
 ```